Tunstall, Staffordshire: Other information

 The outskirts of Tunstall became home to a new public art statue called Golden in 2015.
 The 69 ft (21 m) steel work of art by Wolfgang Buttress was privately funded with £180,000 Section 106 monies secured during the construction of the Blue Planet eco-warehouse.

 The Phoenix Trust, an independent not-for-profit foundation, is campaigning to turn Tunstall and the wider North Staffordshire Coalfield into a World Heritage Site due to its historic economic significance, leading role in the industrial revolution and status as the birthplace of Primitive Methodism.

 Tunstall has had a rise in well-known shops in recent years, notably with the construction of Alexandra Retail Park.
 These developments have, however, been felt to be to the detriment of Tunstall's traditional town centre shops and market.
 The town's shops got together in 2003–4 to buy a good amount of Christmas décor and now it is traditional to go and watch Tunstall lights have their grand switch on.

 A recognisable Tunstall, renamed Turnhill, features in the novels of Arnold Bennett.

 There are a number of Grade II listed buildings in Tunstall, notably: Tunstall Market Hall, Tunstall Town Hall, Christ Church, Church of the Sacred Heart, the world's first Primitive Methodist chapel, the clock tower in Tower Square, Tunstall library and public baths, Victoria Park and structures, and the lodge and canal portals at Harecastle Tunnel.
 There are also three conservation areas: Tower Square, Park Terrace and Victoria Park & surrounding housing.

-By closing years of the 19th century, most urban areas in the UK were suffering from pollution and poor health.
-To this end Tunstall Urban district began a series of improvements works shortly after its foundation, including the Victoria Public Baths- opened in 1897.
+By the closing years of the 19th century, most urban areas in the UK were suffering from pollution and poor health.
+To this end Tunstall Urban district began a series of improvements works shortly after its foundation, including the Victoria Public Baths- which opened in 1897.
 In this year, work commenced on Victoria Park, also known as Tunstall Park.
 The park was devised by the council's architect Absalom Reade Wood (1851–1922).
 By 1914 the park had largely taken its present form, covering 21 acres.
 It is now Grade II listed.
 Tunstall Victoria Park Trust, a registered charity, was founded in 2009 to engage the public and help decide how the money donated by the Reginald Johnson Foundation for improving the park should be used.